 I really like muesli.
 It’s a one-bowl wonder-a complete breakfast or snack that’s easy to make, that you can custom-make, and that’s filling and healthy.
 It’s also delicious and there’s no cooking required.
 It’s basically a healthy breakfast recipe (created in the 1900s by Swiss Dr. Maximilian Bircher-Benner) that consists of rolled oats, yogurt, fruit and nuts.

 I began by making the Spa Day Bircher Muesli recipe from one of my favourite cookbooks, Oh She Glows, by Angela Liddon.
-But then I got creative and added a teaspoon of matcha green tea powder for an energizing twist on the original.
+But then I got creative and added a teaspoon of matcha tea powder for an energizing twist on the original.
 In case you’ve never used matcha before, it has 137 times more antioxidants than regularly brewed green tea.
 It also boosts metabolism, burns calories, is rich in vitamins and minerals and even puts you in a good mood.
 If you don’t have matcha powder (I recommend Matchamax) you can feel free to stick to a more basic muesli recipe or use whatever fruits, seeds, nuts or yogurt you have on hand to customize your own.

 Here’s how I made my Matcha Green Tea Bircher Muesli: